GIFT: A Framework Towards Global Interpretable Faithful Textual Explanations of Vision Classifiers

-In this work, we address those limitations by introducing \ours{}: a framework for obtaining Global, Interpretable, Faithful, and Textual explanations for deep vision models. \ours{} builds upon counterfactual explanations while mitigating their weaknesses through three key innovations: (1) \emph{Global Reasoning.} To move beyond the locality of individual counterfactuals, \ours{} aggregates multiple counterfactual explanations across the model's input domain.
+In this work, we address those limitations by introducing \ours{}: a framework for obtaining more Global, Interpretable, Faithful, and Textual explanations for deep vision models. \ours{} builds upon counterfactual explanations while mitigating their weaknesses through three key innovations: (1) \emph{Global Reasoning.} To move beyond the locality of individual counterfactuals, \ours{} aggregates multiple counterfactual explanations across the model's input domain.
 This enables discovering broader, global insights into the model's behavior.
 (2) \emph{Natural Language Interpretability.} \ours{} leverages natural language to transform raw counterfactual explanations into clear, human-readable descriptions.
 By utilizing the reasoning capabilities of Large Language Models (LLMs) \citep{radford2019language}, \ours{} resolves ambiguities in counterfactuals and organizes them into coherent global explanations.
 (3) \emph{Verification of Explanations.} \ours{} includes a novel verification step that measures the \emph{causal effect} of candidate explanations.
 By intervening on images using image-editing models, \ours{} ensures that the derived explanations are faithful to the model being explained.

-As a result, the explanations produced by \ours{} are global, fully interpretable, unambiguous, and faithful to the underlying model.
-Unlike a standalone model, \ours{} is a flexible framework that can be easily instantiated with any recent models for counterfactual generation, (vision-)language reasoning, and text-guided image editing.
+As a result, the explanations produced by \ours{} are global, textual, disambiguated, and supported by causal verification to the underlying model.
+Unlike a standalone model, \ours{} is a framework that can be instantiated with recent models for counterfactual generation, (vision-)language reasoning, and text-guided image editing.
 That flexibility is essential for handling the diverse data domains and decision models across different tasks, as general-purpose models often struggle with the specificity required in certain domains.